lexymochi/LBYARCH-MCO2/README.md

 # LBYARCH-MCO2

-i.) execution time and short analysis of the performance
+i.)
+Execution time and short analysis of the performance

 ii.)
-Take a screenshot of the program output with the correctness check.
+Screenshot of the program output with the correctness check